CorridorVLA: Explicit Spatial Constraints for Generative Action Heads via Sparse Anchors: Introduction

 Vision--Language--Action (VLA) models have recently drawn increasing attention as a route toward general-purpose robotic policies that unify perception, language grounding, and control.
 Early large-scale systems such as RT-2~\cite{BrohanBrownEtAl2023RT2} and OpenVLA~\cite{kim2024openvla} suggest that scaling multimodal backbones can translate into broader task coverage in robotics.
 At the same time, the field has been actively experimenting with different design choices---from diffusion/flow-based action heads that improve continuous control fidelity (e.g., Octo~\cite{Ghosh2024Octo}, pi0~\cite{black2024pi0}, RDT~\cite{liu2024rdt1b}), to richer multimodal structures and training signals (e.g., GR-1/GR-2~\cite{wu2023gr1,cheang2024gr2}, RoboDreamer~\cite{zhou2024robodreamer}, and RL-augmented variants~\cite{li2025simplevla_rl,lu2025vlarl}).
 These parallel threads reflect an ongoing evolution of VLA paradigms rather than a settled blueprint~\cite{zhang2025pure_vla_survey}.

-Alongside architectural progress, the robotics community continues to accumulate data from increasingly diverse platforms and setups.
+Alongside architectural progress, latent representations have become an important interface for organizing multimodal information and supporting embodied decision making~\cite{latent_space_survey}.
+Meanwhile, the robotics community continues to accumulate data from increasingly diverse platforms and setups.
 Differences in embodiments, controllers, camera configurations, and annotation conventions make it natural for datasets to expose heterogeneous state/action parameterizations and task-specific idiosyncrasies.
 A recurring theme in VLA design is therefore to introduce intermediate representations that capture task-relevant structure in a more shareable form---goal images, affordance-like cues, reward codes, or other abstractions summarized in recent surveys~\cite{zhong2025survey}.
 While such representations do not eliminate heterogeneity, they provide a practical interface for transferring common semantics across robots and tasks.

 Among candidate intermediates, spatial cues are particularly prominent.
 A broad line of work seeks to represent ``what should change'' in the scene---often through future-oriented or change-focused modeling---and use it to support action generation.
 For instance, CoTVLA~\cite{zhao2025cot} and DreamVLA~\cite{zhang2025dreamvla} highlight the utility of emphasizing regions of change, and ReconVLA~\cite{song2025reconvla} explores predicting future observations to inform long-horizon behavior.
 These approaches encode spatial guidance in visual or latent forms and inject it through representation learning.
 Motivated by the same goal of leveraging spatial structure, we explore a complementary route: can spatial guidance be expressed as \emph{direct, text-style} physical quantities that align more closely with the action space, and can such cues constrain action generation at the objective level?
+As illustrated in Fig.~\ref{motivation}, unlike visual or latent intermediates that influence action generation implicitly through feature interactions, our formulation predicts sparse action-aligned spatial anchors and uses them to impose an explicit tolerance constraint on the downstream generative action head.